intel/vscode-sample-browser/README.md

-The Sample Browser extension helps you discover and create oneAPI projects that illustrate how to implement algorithms and applications with the oneAPI collection of compilers, libraries and other tools.
+The Sample Browser extension helps you discover and create oneAPI projects that illustrate how to implement algorithms and applications with the oneAPI collection of compilers, libraries and tools.
 Samples are written in C/C++, Fortran and Python.

 Use this extension to find samples that will help you: